MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomSounds.md

 :::image type="content" source="Media/AddCustomSounds/Custom Sounds 1.png" alt-text="Image of player standing with two jukeboxes.":::

 Sounds are a great way to add a sense of immersion to your content.
 Whether it's blocks, animals, or the ever-important music disc, the sounds you hear while playing Minecraft pull you into the experience.
-In this tutorial, we will be changing the sound of a chest opening to a sound, adding not just immersion but personalization to your world.
+In this tutorial, we will be adding a custom sound that will play when we open a chest, increasing the immersion and personalization of your world.

 ## Prerequisites